After unboxing Galaxy S22, you likely want to transfer data to Galaxy S22 from your old phone.

 - Some app data.
 Locally saved app data normally cannot be transferred if they are linked to an account.
 SmartSwitch can only transfer Google accounts, Samsung accounts and email accounts, not accounts for individual apps.

 - Incompatible apps.
 Some apps may be incompatible with Galaxy S22.
+For example, the Camera app on each device is different.

 - Screen lock password/PIN/pattern.
 You need to set up a new screen lock on Galaxy S22.
+Other Lock screen settings will not be transferred either.

 - Your biometric data (face recognition, fingerprint).
 These data are locked to the old device.
 You need to register your face and fingerprints in Galaxy S22.